nick-5-3/nick-5-3.github.io/_pages/projects.md

 ### Model Aircraft
 - Made a foam model airplane from household materials
-- Implemented full control surfaces and attached the propeller and electronics
+- Implemented full control surfaces and attached propeller and electronics
 - Made a big mistake and realized that the connector from my LiPo battery is an XT60 connector, and does not match with the connector from the ESC I purchased (oops D: )